 *“Hitch” is your project that you get assigned to.
 Hitches are usually 8 days on, 6 days off (unless on a month long, then it’s usually 4 days on, 3 days off, but you stay in the area instead of going back to housing).
 During hitch, you’re usually camping, but when you’re “off” you’re usually back home in the conservation corps’ housing.

-ACE sent out a long list of items we needed about a month before our arrival, which was really helpful.
-They also showed us how to set up our tents, went over what to expect, etc.
+BUT YOU’LL BE PRETTY PREPAREDACE sent out a long list of items we needed about a month before our arrival, which was really helpful.
+They showed us how to set up our tents upon arrival, went over what to expect, etc.

 It’s also pretty easy to make friends – it’s kind of impossible NOT to become friends with people after spending 24/7 together on hitch!
-My crew and I became SO close on my month long and it was really weird to come back to Flagstaff afterwards and not see them everyday, so we often ended up hanging out the remainder of our time there.
+Most of my crew and I became SO close on my month long and it was really weird to come back to Flagstaff afterwards and not see them everyday, so we often ended up hanging out the remainder of our time there.

 AND IT ALSO IT FEELS LIKE A BUBBLE

 Everyone knows everyone, people are coming and going all the time, there are lots of hook ups, and there’s always fun activities on off days (sloshball – basically kickball with beer – anyone?).

 And at least in my conservation corps, there was a lot of partying!
 That’s what happens when you work for 8 straight days and then get 6 days off…